Trump administration says Alaska’s Pebble Mine can’t be permitted ‘as currently proposed’

 “The fat lady may not be singing yet, but she’s humming a few bars,” Wood said, adding that the Corps had laid out a scientifically rigorous target.
 “This is an example of the process working.”

-Senior White House officials at the National Economic Council have raised concerns about it for more than a year, according to an individual familiar with the matter who spoke on the condition of anonymity to discuss internal deliberations.
-These aides viewed the decision to allow the company to apply for a permit as the right procedural move, but not as settling the question of whether the mine should be approved.

 Senior White House aides traveled to Alaska last year and examined the potential project.
-Andrew Olmem, who served until this year as deputy director of the NEC, and Francis Brooke, another top White House economic official, raised concerns about the mine’s potential environmental impact, this person said.
+Andrew Olmem, who served until this year as deputy director of the NEC, and Francis Brooke, another top White House economic official, raised concerns about the mine’s potential environmental impact, said one individual familiar with the matter.

 Tribes in the region hailed the Corps’ move Monday.